Security-Onion-Solutions/securityonion-docs/hunt.rst

 .. image:: images/hunt-groupby-asterisk.png
   :target: _images/hunt-groupby-asterisk.png

-Please note that adding the asterisk to an IP field may not work as expected.
-As an alternative, you may be able to use the asterisk with the equivalent ``ip.keyword`` field if it is available.
+Please note that adding the asterisk to a non-string field may not work as expected.
+As an alternative, you may be able to use the asterisk with the equivalent ``keyword`` field if it is available.
 For example, ``source.geo.ip*`` may return 0 results but ``source.geo.ip.keyword*`` may work as expected.